 Co-chairs: Juan and Patricia Ruiz-Healy

-On April 8, 2017 Artpace will honor the long, rich history of artists and architects from Mexico, as well as highlight the esteemed contemporary artists who have passed through Artpace’s programs.
+On April 8, 2017 Artpace honored the long, rich history of artists and architects from Mexico, and highlighted the esteemed contemporary artists who have passed through Artpace’s programs.
 All support given through this unforgettable evening directly benefit Artpace’s residencies, exhibitions, and education efforts.
-This year, Artpace will honor Eugenio López, President and Founder of Fundación Jumex Arte Contemporáneo, and Carla Stellweg, independent curator and writer with a focus on Latin American contemporary art.
+Artpace honored Eugenio López, President and Founder of Fundación Jumex Arte Contemporáneo, and Carla Stellweg, independent curator and writer with a focus on Latin American contemporary art.

 Co-chairs: Anna Wulfe and Christopher C. Hill